 4.13.
 Independence is a design feature that reduces the risk of common cause failures and failure propagation.
 As far as practicable, redundant safety systems should be physically separated and electrically isolated from each other and from systems of a lower safety class.
 The concept of independence should be applied to the entire safety system, for example between redundant trains within the same system and across diverse systems fulfilling the same function, such as first and second shutdown systems.
-Safety functions which are required to be independent should be performed by different modules, components or systems to avoid the effects on each other of the failure of these items.
+SafetyDifferent safety functions which are required to be independent should be performed by different modules, components or systems to avoid the effects on each other of the failure of any one of these items affecting the performance of the others.

 4.14.
-Physical separation should be considered as a means of avoiding common cause failures resulting from fire, flooding and other external events or accident conditions.
+Physical separation should be considered as a means of avoiding common cause failures resulting from fire, flooding andor other external events or accident conditions.
 Physical separation also reduces the likelihood of inadvertent human errors.